Dokotta/ComputationalHealthcare/README.md

 # Computational Healthcare Library
-This repository contains Computational Healthcare library (chlib), the underlying library used in [Computational Healthcare](http://www.computationalhealthcare.com/).
-Computational Healthcare library is designed to allow computer scientists to use large healthcare claims databases.
-Using chlib you can easily load & process large healthcare databases with millions of patients.
+The goal of Computational Healthcare Library is to help computer scientists do high impact healthcare research by providing a simple interface to large publicly available healthcare datasets.

+With Computational Healthcare library you can:

-## Analyze up to 200 Million visits & 70 Million patients
+- Load & analyze data from up to 200 Million visits & 70 Million patients
+- Specify aggregation strategies and compute aggregate statistics in a privacy preserving manner
+- Build embedding models, perform transfer learning, predict rehospitalizations/revisits using TensorFlow
+- Benchmark results against baseline algorithms trained on publicly available datasets
+- In future it can be used for testing Differential Privacy algorithms for computing aggregate statistics & privacy preserving Machine Learning

+Computational Healthcare library (chlib) is the underlying library used for building [Computational Healthcare](http://www.computationalhealthcare.com/).

+## Supported datasets

 Currently we support following three databases: